 I think weight loss has gained tremendous attention in the natural health world these days.
-It comes to no surprise, when you think about the fact that two-thirds of U.S. adults are overweight or obese.
-And about a quarter of 2-5 year olds and one-third of school-age children (including adolescents) are overweight or obese in the U.S. Many Western countries are unfortunately seeing such worrying trends as well, although I believe U.S. is leading the way.
+It comes to no surprise, when you think about the fact that a rapidly growing number of U.S. adults are overweight or obese.
+And about a quarter of 2-5 year olds and one-third of school-age children (including adolescents) are overweight or obese in the U.S. Many Western countries are unfortunately seeing such worrying trends as well.

 There are thousands of papers, books and articles which have been written about loosing weight: by taking that super nutrient or following that crazy diet, by eating like a cave man, or depriving yourself of fats, or by exercising yourself to death while loading on weird shakes and juices!
 Or better yet, just by solving it quickly with a surgery and damage your health for life!

 There are countless remedies for weight gain, one crazier than the other, one more dangerous than the other.
 Of course, you’d find sound advice among the big pile of information, but it becomes really hard to find it and it won’t always offer a complete solution to normalize weight gain long term.

 So, what is the cause of weight gain?